Bruce Emmerling writes about the city of Baltimore and the homeless.

 Charting a New Course for Homeless Communities

 What started out as an encampment on a lawn outside of Baltimore City has morphed into a well-organized community for people that are homeless.
 Called “Tent City West,” the community is based in an unused school building in western Baltimore.
 The building, which was provided by the city government, has been used as an overflow community in the past.
 The residents of the original “Tent City” made a deal with the Mayor of Baltimore to provide housing as well as services in exchange for their leaving the city hall grounds.
 Buses were provided by the city to move the residents over to the school building.
-For the past two weeks, the temporary community has managed to become a community for the residents.
+For the past two weeks, beginning in August 2017, the temporary community has managed to become a community for the residents.

 While not perfect, the building provides a warm, safe space for the homeless residents.
 Some residents had been living outside for a number of months or years.
 Together, the residents have transformed a temporary housing situation into a living community.
 Not only is the community well organized, it has managed to live without incident for two weeks at its present location.

 How Tent City Is Organized

 Perhaps the first thing that stands out when visiting the community is that there isn’t really an agency or organization in charge.
 Essentially the residents are running the program themselves with a few exceptions like a security team providing security onsite.
 Volunteers also come in to provide medical care, social outreach, and to help prepare meals.
 The residents organize and catalog all donations, provide security, keep the premises clean, and work to resolve any issues that might arise.
 It’s a very tightly run community and visitors will be ask very quickly if they need help.
 Outsiders are often stopped from venturing into the building without first obtaining permission.
 The residents also enforce a no drug use policy to help those in recovery.